 Both geckos are insectivores, eating a wide variety of insects such as mealworms, crickets, locusts, dubia roaches and wax worms however there is plenty more that they can eat.
 You can find out more about feeding leopard geckos here.

-African fat tailed geckos will move more slowly and be more cautious on the handler’s hands making them easier to handle then leopard geckos at a young age.
-However as males get older they will become more territorial and more agitated.
+However as male fat tailed geckos get older they will become more territorial and more agitated.
 If they aren’t in the mood for handling they will snap at you and occasionally if you persist they will bite.

 Generally, like all animals, temperaments vary and it’s about getting to know your pet leopard gecko or African fat tailed gecko and them getting used to both you and being handled.